-UAF 102 Introduction to Arc Welding, Soldering, and Brazing

-Level I Prerequisites: Academic Reading and Writing Levels of 6 0 lecture, 0 lab, 0 clinical, 0 other, 0 total contact hours
+UAF 102 Introduction to Arc Welding, Soldering, and Brazing Level I Prerequisites: Academic Reading and Writing Levels of 6

 This is the introductory course in welding, soldering and brazing.
 Topics include: safety in welding, cutting and allied processes, oxyacetylene cutting and welding, procedure for setting up oxy-fuel cutting and welding equipment.
 Related safety is covered in all topics.
 Limited to United Association students.